ToniWonKanobi/theoveranalyzed.net/posts/2015/3/13/conversations-with-apples-brand.md

 @@ Description=Horace Dediu gives a quick tour of Apple's brand through the decades.
 @@ Tags=Horace Dediu, Apple, culture, industry

-I haven't linked to much from Horace Dediu much on this site, mostly because I haven't been following him until a few days ago.[^Stupid, I know.
-But in all honesty, for me, [Ben Thompson](http://stratechery.com) has been fulfilling that niche part of the Apple bloggosphere that deals with how Apple, culture, business, and the market all collide together.]

-He had some great thoughts on Apple's historical approach to technology in culture.
+I haven't linked to much from Horace Dediu much on this site, mostly because I haven't been following him until a few days ago.[^bt] He had some great thoughts on Apple's historical approach to technology in culture.

 He takes us through the 80's/90's:
 >Apple brand at the time as an appeal to the intellect via a humanistic argument.
 A more emotive positioning of a tool, but a tool nonetheless.